filippomedri/nextsuperhero/README.md

 #### Characteristics of each movie and/or other entities:

-We consider only super hero movies and series from IMDB with regard to the information fiven above.
+We consider only super hero movies and series from IMDB with regard to the information given above.